Humidify Your Home for Winter Comfort

 During winter, does it often still feel chilly even with the heat on?
 Are you getting shocked by static electricity?
 Do you have nose and throat irritation?
 The heated air inside your home expands and pulls moisture away from everything it touches, and can leave your home’s interior feeling as dry as a desert.
-Air moisture is necessary for good health, comfortable living and more efficient home heating.
+Air moisture, also known as humidity is necessary for good health, comfortable living and more efficient home heating.
 Counteract the dryness in the air by humidifying your home.

 Get started by heading to your local True Value hardware store for all the tools, products and expert advice you need to make your home more comfortable and cozy.